Horse Mackerel "Kabayaki" Rice Bowl

 - Kizaminori (shredded nori), as needed

 - Vegetable oil

-Remove the tiny bone in the dark red meat.
-Score or cut small slits in the skin, about 1 cm apart.
+Remove the tiny bones in the dark red bloodline.
+Cut small slits in the skin, about 1 cm apart.
 Sprinkle both sides lightly with salt and set aside for about 10 minutes.

-Scoring the skin before marinating the fillets helps absorb the flavor and prevents the skin from shrinking when fried.
+Scoring the skin before marinating the fillets helps absorb the flavor and prevents the skin from shrinking during cooking.

-Pat dry the fillets and dust with flour.
-Heat 2-3 tablespoons of vegetable oil in a frying pan and fry both sides to a golden brown.
+Pat the fillets dry and dust with flour.
+Heat 2-3 tablespoons of vegetable oil in a frying pan and cook both sides to a golden brown.

-Remove excess oil from the frying pan and pour in the marinade.
-Bring to a gentle boil and pour the sauce over the fillets with a spoon until they glisten.
+Remove any excess oil from the frying pan and pour in the [Marinade].
+Bring to a gentle boil and keep scooping the sauce over the fillets with a spoon until the sauce has a glossy feel.

-Bring the sauce to a gentle boil and pour over the fillets to coat thoroughly.
+Bring the sauce to a gentle boil and thoroughly coat the fillets.

 Peel the ginger and cut into thin shreds.
 Rinse, drain and mix into the cooked rice.
-Place the rice in individual bowls.
+Place the rice in individual donburi rice bowls.

-Cut off and discard the roots of the kaiware sprouts.
+Cut off and discard the root ends of the kaiware sprouts.
 Cut into easy-to-eat lengths and sprinkle over the rice.
-Top with fillets and drizzle with remaining sauce.
-Sprinkle with nori and sesame seed.
+Top with the fish fillets and drizzle with the remaining sauce.
+Sprinkle with kizaminori and white sesame seeds.